compromise-evident/pqML/README.md

 * I created ezMNIST from MNIST, which is the standard for testing model generalization.
 * ezMNIST is MNIST but better; it's all text, highly compressible, and puts labels & data together!
 * ML which handles MNIST, will binarize ezMNIST image data to the same quality and consequence.
-* Do not copy+paste ezMNIST data; the "ÿ" character will paste as two unwanted separate bytes.
+* Do not copy+paste ezMNIST data; each "ÿ" will paste as 2 unwanted bytes.
+Use C++ to copy it.

 <br>
 <br>